isabella232/partner-center-pr.pt-pt/partner-center/announcements/2020-september.md

 - 5 de março de 2021: Nota adicional no topo sobre a reintegração do software Partner Center e capacidade de cumprimento da chave de licença.

 ________________
-## <a name="cloud-solution-provider-csp-program-evolution-and-open-license-program-changes-journey-to-a-better-partner-and-customer-experience"></a><a name="16"></a>Cloud Solution Provider (CSP) programa evolution and Open License program changes: Journey to a better partner and customer experience
+## <a name="cloud-solution-provider-csp-program-evolution-and-open-license-program-changes-journey-to-a-better-partner-and-customer-experience"></a><a name="16"></a>Fornecedor de Soluções em Nuvem (CSP) de evolução do programa e alterações do programa Open License: Viagem a um melhor parceiro e experiência do cliente

 ### <a name="categories"></a>Categorias